 Honours with asterisks are available to non-Jewish family and friends.

-Torah Holders (1 to 3 people, depending on the number of scrolls being read)
+Torah Holders (1 person — sometimes 2, depending on the number of scrolls being read)

 Aliyot/Torah Blessings (3 plus your child)